 Please read this part extremely carefully.

-By joining the Offensive Security VPN, you will be exposing your computers' VPN IP to other students taking the course with you.
+By joining the OffSec VPN, you will be exposing your computers' VPN IP to other learners taking the course with you.
 Due to the nature of the course (and its participants!), your computer may be subjected to attacks originating from the VPN network.
 This is true even if you are located behind a NAT device.
 Kali users, please change the default root password!